clrkgmii23/todo-app/README.md

-would you look at that I made a website let's goo
+would you look at that!
+I made a website let's goo :D